Welcome back, Rush Limboy and the EIB Network, where we say, folks, I say more in five seconds than most hosts say an entire week.

 Hello, Rush.

-You you claim that Bill Clinton made a racist comment by saying that Kennedy was voting for Obama because he was black, but you said the exact same words about Colin Powell voting for Obama because he was black.
+You claim that Bill Clinton made a racist comment by saying that Kennedy was voting for Obama because he was black, but you said the exact same words about Colin Powell voting for Obama because he was black.

 That's right.

-So is your comment racist too?
+So is your comment racist, too?

-A white-skinned black guy, uh, without a Negro uh dialect, nevertheless, but I'm still saying it about a black guy.
+Well, but I was saying it about a black guy, a white-skinned black guy without a Negro dialect, nevertheless, but I'm still saying it about a black guy.

 You know, Clinton was talking about Ted Kennedy.